Miss Scarlet and The Duke: Plot and characters

 In Victorian London, 1882, Eliza Scarlet is left almost penniless when her father, Henry, unexpectedly dies.
-Although marriage would appear to be her only option for financial security, Eliza resolves to continue her father's detective agency alone, working under his name.
-Struggling to build her reputation in the male-dominated world of crime-solving, she frequently calls on her old friend William Wellington, a gruff detective inspector of Scotland Yard, to help her acquire cases, though she often resorts to stealing case files from his office.
+Although marriage would appear to be her only option for financial security, Eliza resolves to take over her father's detective agency alone, working under his name.
+Struggling to build her reputation in the male-dominated world of crime-solving, she frequently calls on her childhood friend William Wellington, a gruff Scottish detective inspector of Scotland Yard, for assistance.

 William is known in the police force as "The Duke" or simply "Duke", a nickname referring to the Duke of Wellington.
-Eliza's late father Henry saved William from the Glasgow streets as a child, and later mentored him through the police academy.
-As a result, William looked up to Henry as a mentor and father figure.
-William once kissed Eliza following her mother's death, which he characterises as "a chaste kiss", to her annoyance.
+Eliza's late father Henry saved William from the London streets after he arrived from Glasgow as a child and later mentored him as he trained as a policeman.
+As a result, William looked up to Henry as a father figure.
+William once kissed Eliza following her dog's death, which he characterises as "a chaste kiss," to her annoyance.
 Though he is irritated by Eliza's detective aspirations, he cares for her and gradually begins to show respect for her skills.

-Eliza also befriends Rupert Parker, a wealthy man who loans her money for her agency as an investment.
-Rupert is the bachelor (and secretly gay) son of Mrs Parker, who owns Eliza's house, and relies on Eliza's advice to navigate his personal life.
-Eliza lives with her housekeeper, Ivy, who helped raise her after Eliza's mother died (some time before the series begins).
-Eliza and William bicker and argue constantly, but also share moments of subtle flirtation and care for each other deeply.
+Eliza also befriends Rupert Parker, a wealthy man who provides her with direly needed loans.
+Rupert is the bachelor (and secretly gay) son of Mrs. Parker, a rich landlady who owns Eliza's home, and relies on Eliza's advice to navigate his personal life.
+Eliza lives with her housekeeper, Ivy Woods, who helped raise her after Eliza's mother died (some time before the series begins).
+Eliza and William bicker and argue constantly but also share moments of subtle flirtation and care for each other deeply.

 Series writer and creator Rachael New took inspiration for Eliza's character from Elizabeth Bennet, the heroine of Jane Austen's Pride and Prejudice.
-Born into a middle-class family, Eliza uses her appearance as a refined Victorian lady to her advantage when working on cases.
-To many people's surprise, however, Eliza is actually clever and feisty, which works in her favour.
+Born into a middle-class family, Eliza uses her appearance as a refined Victorian lady to her advantage; both clients and suspects underestimate her, and she frequently relies on this, her wits, and her father's training to solve cases.
 William and Eliza work on several cases together, though she is uncredited, causing disputes between them.
-Eliza employs the services of a known criminal, Moses, much to William's annoyance.
+Eliza also relies on a Jamaican criminal, Moses, for help dealing with the dangerous underworld of London.
 Moses is amused by Eliza's gumption, and they connect as outsiders to society.